samuel-wanyoike/next-blog-app/README.md

 ## A blog-app
-builT using next.js and Tailwind CSS
+built using next.js and Tailwind CSS